 More Report Details

 If you scroll down, you’ll see more data regarding visitors.
-These reports will show the previous 30 days and how it compares to 30 days before.
+These reports will show the previous 30 days and how it compares to the 30 days before.

 Essentially, it’s a monthly comparison figure.